sanchitdilipjain/aws-parameter-store/docs/index.md

     <img src="images/image9.png" class="inline"/>

-    **Note:** Versioning is preserve until you delete the parameter, if you delete the parameter then the history is deleted as well
+    **Note:** Versioning is preserved until you delete the parameter, if you delete the parameter then the history is deleted as well

 **Tutorial via AWS CLI**

-In this section we will create a Secure String parameter and retrieve it using the CLI
+In this section, we will create a Secure String parameter and retrieve it using the CLI

 1. Install AWS CLI - https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html